top of page

 • Relationship tension

 People often interpret these symptoms as personal failure when, in reality, they are experiencing cognitive overload.
+It's essential to recognize that this is a common struggle.

 How to Reduce Decision Fatigue